Purplecannon/footnote/doc/WeeklyProgress.md

 ## Week 11

+## Assignment: Final demo

 #### Kirupa Gunaseelan

 - Fixed timestamp so it rounded down, and updated documentation for annotation components
 - Now looked into the backend code (Apis for the annotations) to implement the timestamp clicking functionality.
 - Implement the timestamp click (when a user clicks on timestamp it takes them to the appropriate spot in the video)
   - Updated the AnnotationData component to store the timestampNum as well
   - Created a callback function for onTimestampClick() in AnnotationBaseItem
     - Created a handleTimestamp() function in ProjectPage that seeks to the given timestamp in the video player.
   - Updated annotation API and useAnnotation hooks to properly handle the timestamp number and string data.
   - Ensured backward compatibility with existing code (and updated all variables to account for the timestamp variable change -- splitting timestamp into a number version and string version)
   - Edited SQL queries so that GET/INSERT Annotations extracted both the timestampStr and timestampNum.

 #### Mia Huynh

 - Added more styling for ProjectPage
+- Updated documentation:
+  - doc files
+    - DeveloperGuidelines.md, especially build steps
+    - UserManual.md, especially updated app using instructions
+  - backend files:
+    - database.js
+    - tables.js
+    - sqlConstants.js
+    - annotations.js
+    - index.js
+    - projects.js
+    - thumbnails.js
+    - videos.js
+    - users.js
+    - s3Service.js

 #### Alicia Z.